 “What is causing my back pain?”
 “What can I do to get out of pain?”
 “How do I keep this pain from coming back?”

 These are daily questions that we get from new patients, our social media following, and emails from around the world.
-There is something in common with each of the people that ask these questions: they want to be active and they can’t figure out what is causing them to hurt.
+There is something in common with each of the people that ask these questions: They want to be active and they can’t figure out what is causing them pain.

-In todays’ society, a majority of people sit for 8 hours straight at least 5 days a week, and that is probably the number one reason there are so many lower back issues.
+In todays’ society, a majority of people sit for 8 hours straight at least 5 days a week.
+This is one of the leading causes of back pain today.

-Were you ever in any crazy car accidents or falls?
+Were you ever involved in a car accident or did you fall and hurt yourself?
 Did you ever break your foot or tear a ligament in your knee?
-Think about past injuries that may not have been completely taken care of.
-Over the years, these injuries have probably led to your low back injury.
+Think about any past injuries that may not have been completely taken care of to determine the root cause of your back injury.
+Over the years, these injuries can combine and cause low back pain.

 Think about how many times you bend over to grab something from the ground, a low desk, or a chair.
 Now think about what your back does when you bend over.
 Do you round your back?
 If you have been rounding your back for years to pick things up, you probably have some weakened, degenerative, or bulged discs in your lower back.

-Maintaining a flat back is CRUCIAL for protecting your spine, the joints, and the musculature of the back.
+Maintaining a flat back is CRUCIAL for protecting your spine, your joints, and the musculature of your back.
 Check out this deadlift blog to learn how to properly and safely lift objects like shoes, books, boxes, potted plants, or a bag of concrete.

 4. Improper Weightlifting Techniques

-You have a sharp pain on the right side of your lower back?
-You were probably diagnosed with having a SacroIliac Joint out of place and received adjustments and massages in the area that may have helped temporarily, but I guess it came back.
-You wouldn’t be reading this otherwise.
+Do you have a sharp pain on the right side of your low back?
+You were probably diagnosed with a SacroIliac Joint out of place and received adjustments and massages in the area that may have helped temporarily, but (we assume) it came back.
 Many people make the mistake of chasing their pain without addressing the tight or weak muscles around their hips, low back, and core.
 Correcting your dysfunctional movement patterns and strengthening your weak muscles will help prevent your injury from coming back.